TieDyedDevil/XS/TUTORIAL.md

 The <subject> is matched against <pattern>s; only the portions of
 <subject> that match wilcards in <pattern>s are returned as the value of
 `~~`.
-When pattern is a list, the result is the concatentation of all matches for the first list item, then the second, and so on.
+When <subject> is a list, the result is the concatentation of all
+<pattern> matches for the first list item, then the second, and so on.